 Access controls have been designed to preserve and protect PII.
 Role-based access is ensured in the system to minimize any role-based vulnerabilities.
-The OVC National Crime Victims' Services award application is defined and configured to provide access based on the principles of Least Privilege, only approved privileged users are provided access to the National Crime Victims' Services award with roles in the application based on least privilege access needed to perform function.
-This system leverages the organization's identity management system DIAMD to provide password security which has been implemented using OJP-specified complexity rules.
+CBOB application is defined and configured to provide access based on the principles of Least Privilege, only approved privileged users are provided access to the CBOB with roles in the application based on least privilege access needed to perform function.
+CBOB leverages the organization's identity management system DIAM to provide password security which has been implemented using OJP-specified complexity rules.

 PII in transmission is protected by usage of HTTPS (to ensure secure communication between users and the relevant website(s)), and TLS (Transport Security Layer) cryptographic protocol, version 1.2 or better.

 Automated auditing of all information access types will be provided by the operating system and application software using OJP SIEM Splunk.

 Privacy risks are also minimized with physical controls.
-This system is hosted within the Aquia platform which houses the systems servers and infrastructure and has implemented physical security protocols to protect the business premises and information systems from unauthorized access, damage, and interference.
+CBOB is hosted within the Aquia platform which houses the systems servers and infrastructure and has implemented physical security protocols to protect the business premises and information systems from unauthorized access, damage, and interference.